World's first 3nm GAA chips baked as Korea's "Semiconductor Superpower Strategy"

 TSMC, Samsung's closest competitor in this race, has also announced in the month of the June 2022, that mass production of its 3 nm chips sometime before the end of 2022.
 Though officially not confirmed by TSMC, there are some media reports saying TSMC to produce its 3 nm chips from the month of September 2022.
 However TSMC still using FinFET for its 3 nm process.
 TSMC plans to use nanosheets in its 2 nm process nodes, whose production volumes scheduled to begin in 2025.

-TSMC also disclosed in its release in the month of June that its chip-on-wafer and wafer-on-wafer 3D semiconductor fabrication using 5 nm node scheduled for 2023.
+TSMC also disclosed in its release in the month of June that its chip on wafer and wafer and wafer 3D semiconductor fabrication using 5 nm node scheduled for 2023.

-In another latest announcement by Samsung, company said its Key/top executives broke ground for building most advanced and massive semiconductor research facility in a area covering about 109,000 square meters within its Giheung campus.
+The latest announcement by Samsung is its Key/top executives broke ground for a most advanced and massive semiconductor research facility in a area covering about 109,000 square meters within its Giheung campus.
 The total investment planned into this facility is KRW 20 trillion by 2028 (approximately US$ 15 billion).

 “Our new state-of-the-art R&D complex will become a hub for innovation where the best research talent from around the world can come and grow together,” said President Kye Hyun Kyung, who also heads the Device Solutions (DS) Division.
 “We expect this new beginning will lay the foundation for sustainable growth of our semiconductor business.”